dturanski/data-microservices/README.md

 }
 ```

-## Exercise 8 - Use these components to create a Data Flow that will launch the `file-task` task, whenever a file
-appears in a directory.
+## Exercise 8 - Use these components to create a data flow to launch the `file-task` task, whenever a file appears in a directory.

 #### For convenience we will register the prebuilt binaries in Data Flow: